pchhen/FixYourStreet/README.md

 mongoimport --db project1-development --collection issues --file basicDataset/issues.json
 ```
 **Note** if you are using babun on windows the path should be like (if it's not in your path) : "/c/MongoDB/Server/3.2/bin/mongoimport"

+## API Documentation

+The API produced with Apidoc is available at: /public/apidoc

+After running the server, you can also find it directly at the root url: http://localhost:3000

 ## Example of queries
 ### Get the list of staff